spatney/qube/README.md

 1. support first, last, average
 2. support plug & play storage
 3. parallelize slice, dice & one (i.e map reduce)
+4. hyper cube (more than 3 dimensions)
+5. high cardinality dimension cubes. (better way to deal with timestamp as a dimension)

 ## Contribute